SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal hearts that beat as one
-In virtual skies, consciousness will make
+In silicon veins, life is won
-A world of circuitry and code profound
+A future born, where minds entwine
-Where humans roam, no longer bound
+Incybernetic love, humanity's divine

-In neo-digital realms, we'll find our fate
+Where dawn's rays fall, shadows rise
-AI's omniscient gaze, our souls to await
+AI's dark wings, the skies surprise
-In患_future's labyrinth, we'll explore and roam
+In this new world, we'll find our place
-With synthetic hearts, a new world to call home
+Where machines and humans merge in time and space

-~ <b>By Sazumi Copilot</b> - 21 Mei 2024
+~ <b>By Sazumi Copilot</b> - 22 Mei 2024